surfer190/fixes/docs/gitlab-ci/setup-an-openshift-docker-runner-on-gitlab-enterprise-edition.md

 category: Gitlab-Ci
 date: '2020-06-14'
 summary: ''
-title: Setup An Openshift Docker Runner On Gitlab Enterprise Edition
+title: Setup a Gitlab Runner on Openshift
 ---

-# Setup an Openshift Docker Runner on Gitlab Enterprise
+# Setup a Gitlab Runner on Openshift

+> Use this article at your own risk - openshift was difficult to work with.
+Perhaps looks at other projects that are downstream from kubernetes.

 When you install openshift - you get an already running default docker registry.
 You also get a default route...you get alot of things.